1vasari/nathan-mccallum.com/_posts/2020-04-05-getting-started.md

 tags: musings
 author: Nathan McCallum
 permalink: /getting-started
+description: On getting started with new projects.
+Moving from zero to one with blogging and personal projects.
 ---

 It is a cool Sunday evening and I am once again experimenting with my personal site.